clectric-diy/clectric-diy.github.io/README.md

-# Welcome to clectric-diy!

-Building the [clectric Spark](https://github.com/clectric-diy/Spark-AE)™ an Electrosmith Daisy Seed based module for the AE Modular format and the associated [Flux](https://github.com/clectric-diy/FLUX) firmware.
+Members of our community are building personalized versions of the open source modules that we create for the AE Modular format.
+Including the [Spark](https://github.com/clectric-diy/Spark-AE), an Electrosmith Daisy Seed based module, and the associated [Flux](https://github.com/clectric-diy/FLUX) firmware.

-Join me in our [Discussions](https://github.com/orgs/clectric-diy/discussions) forum.
+Join us in our [Discussions](https://github.com/orgs/clectric-diy/discussions) forum.